Associate Degree Nursing (RN)

-Ancillary licensed/trained Applicants – This category includes Licensed Psychiatric Technicians and Armed Services Medical Personnel
+Ancillary licensed/trained applicants – this category includes Armed Services Medical Personnel

-Qualified ancillary licensed or trained applicants are eligible to challenge for advanced placement in the ADN program based on completion of an appropriate training program and proof of a valid active Licensed Psychiatric Technicians license or other supporting materials and successful completion of the Course Challenge Process.
+Qualified ancillary licensed or trained applicants are eligible to challenge for advanced placement in the ADN program based on completion of an appropriate training program and submission of supporting documentation that demonstrates training equivalent to the content of the ADN program.

 It is the applicant’s responsibility to submit proof of eligibility and supporting materials.

 Armed Services Medical Personnel have the option to apply to the ADN program during established application filing periods and when invited into and registered in the 1st semester courses of the ADN program may challenge those courses through the established Course Challenge process.
 Students who fail or are dismissed from the program following advanced placement are not eligible for re-entry.

 ADN Wait List Application/Enrollment Process

 Associate Degree Nursing (RN) home